GDrAnimal123/Language-Translation/README.md

 # Machine Translation

 ## Introduction
 Build a deep neural network that functions as part of an end-to-end machine translation pipeline.
 The pipeline accepts English text as input and returns the Vietnamese translation.
-There are three main steps:

-* Preprocess - Convert text to sequence of integers.
-* Models - Create models which accept a sequence of integers as input and return a probability distribution over possible translations.
-* Prediction - Run the best model on English text.

 ## Models
 I make use of Seq2Seq architecture which Encoder learns the English sentence representation and feed that in Decoder to translate into corresponding Vietnamese sentence.